mauro-oto/iwannasee/README.md

 Additionaly, the data from IMDB is fetched for each movie, which is used to find out the year the movie was released and some other data which has yet to be integrated on the website, such as the movie poster.

+You can test using the following:

+>Username: test2
+>Password: asdasd

 ## Hungry Academy

 These bits of code were uploaded for my application to the Hungry Academy program.